 AMD RDNA 2 performance

-The Xbox Series X has promised double the performance of the Xbox One X at 12TFLOPs, making the GPU inside the forthcoming console comparable with the RTX 2080 Super.
-There's no reason we shouldn't see a PC graphics card with at least that level of performance.
+The Xbox Series X has promised double the performance of the Xbox One X at 12TFLOPs, making the GPU inside the forthcoming console loosely comparable with the RTX 2080 Super—although as ever TFLOPs do not always a great gaming GPU make.

 AMD RDNA 2 pricing